AC4G/AC4G/README.md

 ### 👋 Hello, I’m AC4G

-I am a self-taught programmer with over 5 years of experience, mainly focusing on back-end development.
-I started with HTML and CSS, then moved on to PHP, JavaScript and TypeScript on Node.js.
+I am a 21-year-old, self-taught programmer with over 5 years of experience, mainly focusing on back-end development.
+I started with HTML and CSS, then moved on to PHP, JavaScript, and TypeScript on Node.js.
 Now I am passionate about low-level programming with Rust and C, aiming for performance and control in my projects.

 ---